StevenBontius/Cyclistic/prepare.md

 * Classic bikes can be picked up from docking station and must be returned at a docking station
 * E-bikes can be picked up from anywhere (docking station or any legal bike parking location).
 Riders are encouraged to return the bike to a docking station but can leave their bike at any legal bike parking location at an additional cost of $2.

 This means that for E-bike ride it is perfectly okay if there is no station identification and name as long as there is geographical information about the start and end positions.
+So nothing to worry about here.
+However, there are also a small amount (4563 observations) of classic bikes without station information.
+Since it is not possible to park a normal bike outside a docking station and it is a relative small amount of observation they will be deleted from the data set.

 ## Data cleaning remarks

-* Combined seperate data files into one file using rbind()
+* Combined separate data files into one file using rbind()
+* Removed observations where the geographical data was NA.(removed 4771 obs)
+* Removed classic_bike rides where there was no end station id (removed 4563 obs)